christy8059/github-tutorial/README.md

 ---
 ## Workflow & Commands
 Tips-
-1. if you are lost and not sure if you add/commited your work you can also use `git status`.
-If its red it means its not commited or added, and if its green that means its added or commited.
+1. If you are lost and not sure if you add and/or commited your work you can use `git status`.
+    *If its red it means its not commited or added
+    *If its green that means it can mean that its added but not necessary commited.
+Usually if you read back what they respond it will say "changes to be commited".
+This just means that you added it to your staging area and didnt commit it yet.
-2. To keep track of your work you should add (which means to take a snap shot and add it to your staging area).
-After adding you would want to commit (take the picture) and add a message.
+2. To keep track of your work you should add and commit as often as possible
+    * Adding means to take a snap shot and add it to your staging area.
+    * committing means to actually "take the picture" and add a brief message for other so they know what you did.
 3. After commiting you would want to push it to github.
-Which on github it keeps track of your changes.
+    * pushing just means to send it to github, so github can keep track of your changes.

-_These steps should be done as frequently as possible_
+_**Remeber** : These steps should be done as frequently as possible_